To work in parallel timelines, you can use Git branches.

 1 Switch to the main branch.

-2 Checkout the commit at which the feature1 branch diverged from the main branch (e.g. git checkout HEAD~1).
-This will create a detached HEAD.
+2 Check out the commit where feature1 diverged from main (e.g., git checkout HEAD~1).
+This creates

-3 Create a new branch called feature1-alt.
-The HEAD will now point to this new branch (i.e., no longer 'detached').
+3 Create a new branch feature1-alt and switch to it (e.g., git switch -c feature1-alt).
+HEAD now points to this new branch and is no longer 'detached'.

-PRO-TIP: Creating a branch based on another branch in one shot
+PRO-TIP: Moving and creating a branch in one shot

-git switch b1 # switch to the intended base branch first
+git switch main # switch to the intended base branch first

-git switch -c b3 # create the new branch and switch to it
+git switch -c feature2 # create the new branch and switch to it

 4 Add a commit on the new branch.
 Example: